jwmtechwriting/grc/grc.md

 `AUD` | Audio-output modifications (speakers, headphones) `PCB` | Circuit or PCB-level mods, not including region-free or modchip installation `ODE` | Optical drive emulator
-`INT` | Integration, installing normally external peripherals into a shell (ex: Genesis [@Neptune] mod)
+`INT` | Integration, installation of normally external peripherals into a shell (ex: Genesis [@Neptune] mod)

 ### Known Repairs/Replacements \(E\)

 This attribute represents a list of non-modification repairs.
 It includes replacing OEM parts with reproduction parts that look and perform identically to their OEM counterparts.
 This would include replacing a cracked shell with an identical one, replacing minor electronic components, screen repair, etc.

 Generally, what differentiates a `M` (mod) from an `E` (repair) is whether the system has been customized or substantially changed from its OEM state.
-If this difference is ambiguous for your use case, you **SHOULD** default to using the `M` code instead.
+If this difference is ambiguous for your use case, you **SHOULD** default to using the `M` code.

-- Repairs/replacements of already-modified components **MUST** be treated as a re-modification and not included in this field.
+- Repairs/replacements of already-modified components **MUST** be treated as a re-modification and should thus not be included in this field.
 - Repair codes **MUST** be considered permanent and never be removed for any reason unless inaccurate.

 The list of repair codes is as follows: